swisspost-postbox-qa/worker/README.md

 - Ownership can be transferred or expanded to additional maintainers.

 There is no affiliation with Swiss Post or the OpenStreetMap Foundation.

 ---

+## Legal considerations

+Swiss Post data is used **as a reference signal only**.

+This project does **not** reproduce, redistribute or publish Swiss Post location data or content, nor does it provide a substitute for the Swiss Post “Standortsuche”.

+Only **derived QA hints** are generated (e.g. “please verify on the ground”).
+No Swiss Post datasets, tables or `collection_times` values are copied into OSM.

+Any OpenStreetMap edits resulting from this project are intended to be made **manually by human mappers**, based on on-the-ground verification and local knowledge.

+---